Wake in Fright: Plot

 After engaging in more debauched rituals with the Hynes and their guests, John finds refuge in Doc's isolated shack.
 After providing him with medicine to cure his hangover and feeding him on kangaroo meat, Doc expounds his worldview onto John, revealing that his alcoholism and self-sufficient attitude to life prevented him from practicing in Sydney.
 He also reveals that he and Janette have had a long-standing open relationship punctuated by unorthodox sexual encounters.

 John and Doc are joined by Dick and Joe in a drunken, barbaric kangaroo hunt that lasts into the night, which culminates in Joe engaging in fisticuffs with one such kangaroo and John clumsily stabbing another to death.
 The four then vandalize a bush pub, where Dick and Joe engage in a playful fight that turns brutal, interrupting Doc as he lectures an unconscious John about the violent nature of civilization despite its philosophical and materialistic trappings.
-At dawn, John returns to Doc's shack, where Doc initiates a homosexual encounter between the two.
+At dawn, John returns to Doc's shack, where Doc initiates an apparent homosexual encounter between the two.

 Repulsed, John leaves that morning and returns to town, where his two suitcases, left behind at a hotel after he met Tim, are returned to him by Crawford.
 After discarding one suitcase – mostly containing textbooks, including one on Plato – he wanders through the desert towards Sydney, hitch-hiking with truck drivers where possible and procuring food using the rifle he was given during the hunt.
 He eventually arrives at a truck stop, where he persuades a driver he assumes is heading for Sydney to give him a lift.
 However, due to miscommunication, John returns to The Yabba instead.

 Enraged with Doc and his perversity, John rushes to his empty cabin, intent on shooting him upon his return.
 However, he becomes overwhelmed with loneliness and remorse, and turns his rifle on himself.
 Doc arrives to witness John shoot himself in the temple, the impact of which scars but fails to kill him.
 John recovers in the hospital and signs a statement from Crawford explaining that his suicide attempt was an accident.
 Several weeks later, Doc takes him to the railway station, where they quietly make peace with each other.
-No longer contemptuous of the outback's inhabitants and more assured of himself, John returns to Tiboonda to begin the new school year.
+No longer contemptuous of the outback's inhabitants and more assured of himself, John accepts the offer of a beer from other passengers on the train and returns to Tiboonda to begin the new school year.